Watch for Signs of Postpartum Depression

 - History of a mood disorder prior to pregnancy.
 One half of women with postpartum depression will have such a prior history.

 - Postpartum depression with a previous child.
 There is a 30 percent chance of having the disorder with subsequent children.

-Education about this disorder during prenatal classes can make families more aware of the risk factors and signs to watch for during the early postpartum weeks.
+Education about the signs of postpartum depression during prenatal classes can make families more aware of the risk factors and signs to watch for during the early postpartum weeks.

 Physicians sometimes recommend weaning while taking antidepressants or other psychiatric medications because it seems to them the safest and simplest alternative.
 Antidepressant medications have been researched and found to be safe during breastfeeding.
 You may have to be the one who seeks out additional information or who presses your physician to learn more about medications and breastfeeding.
 Impress upon the prescribing physician that you wish to continue breastfeeding and that this is an important part of how you care for and mother your baby.
 Abrupt weaning in itself can cause depression, so the effects of weaning on your feelings should not be taken lightly.

 The most commonly used and safest medications during breastfeeding are the SRI’s, which include Zoloft (sertraline) and Paxil (paroxetine).
 Prozac (fluoxetine) is an SRI, but side effects have been observed in infants, so it is a less preferable choice.
 In studies of many breastfeeding infants whose mothers were taking Zoloft, the drug has either been undetectable in the infant’s blood or is present in insignificant amounts.
 Paxil would be the next choice.

 St. John’s Wort is also used for depression, however, there is conflicting research regarding its safety during breastfeeding.
 Some experts feel it is safe, while others do not.
 Until we know for sure, it is safer not to use it unless your doctor advises you to.